FAQ INCA TRAIL TREK

 - What are the benefits of doing a private trek?

-One of the main reasons why the private option is sought after is because you do not need to worry about which dates we have departures set for or if our departures have enough space.
-Your only concern is whether or not there are permits available.
-You can choose almost any date that you want if permits are available.
+One of the main reasons why the private option is sought is because you do not need to worry about the dates for which we have scheduled departures or if our departures have enough space.
+Your only concern is whether there are permits available or not.
+You can choose almost any date you want if there are permits available on Inca Trail 4 days.

 In addition to the convenience and flexibility in booking, the private option provides a more personal trip experience for your group.
 We will pick you up and drop you off at your hotel.
 The guide will focus all of his energy and attention on your group.
 You can also be more specific about the foods that you would like to be served during the trek.
 It is a truly wonderful experience to go on such an amazing journey with only your friends and loved ones.
 Ask to Eco Path Trek office Sttaf, how you can arrange your own private tour.